 Low-cost cars for first time drivers

-If you are a new driver, or you are anticipating that you will be taking your driving test shortly, now is the time to think about purchasing your very first car.
+If you are a new driver, or you are anticipating that you will be taking your driving test shortly, now is the time to think about purchasing your very first motor.

 The process can be quite daunting, especially if you aren’t a big petrol head and there’s the danger of getting overwhelmed by technical details.